-- The future performance of the Company is largely tied to the exploration and evaluation of its recently acquired Superior copper project in California. - Financial markets continue to be volatile in Canada from fiscal 2011 through to fiscal 2016, reflecting ongoing concerns about the stability of the global economy and weakening global growth prospects.
-The Company foresees significant difficulties in raising equity for the purposes of carrying out exploration and evaluation activities on its current properties or acquiring new assets in the near future.
-See "Risks and Uncertainties".
+- The future performance of the Company is largely tied to the exploration and evaluation of its recently acquired Moonlight-Superior copper project in California. - Financial markets continue to be volatile in Canada, reflecting ongoing concerns about the stability of the global economy and weakening global growth prospects.
+The Company foresees difficulties in raising equity for the purposes of carrying out exploration and evaluation activities on its current properties or acquiring new assets in the near future.